clone image of 3 women

 • There is sometimes a friend winding them up into a fear spiral, and the person who is spoofed changes all their email passwords, their bank log ins, etc.

-None of which is necessary and none of which takes care of the fake profile.
+None of which is necessary and none of which takes care of the account that is pretending to be you.

 Not that changing passwords from time to time is a bad thing.
 But in the case of Spoofing Internet Chicanery, it’s not necessary.
-But it would be responsible of you to deal with the fake for the sake of your friends.
+However, for the sake of your friends, you should report the fake profile.
+It’s one of the few things Facebook quickly responds to.

 How to tell the difference?
 Here you go.